pypy/pypy.org/posts/2022/02/nlp-icelandic-pypy.rst

 CPython can be slow for inner-core tasks, such as tokenization and parsing, that can see heavy workloads in production.

-I first became aware of PyPy in early 2016 when I was developing `a crossword game <https://github.com/mideind/Netskrafl>`__ in Python 2.7 for Google App Engine.
+I first became aware of PyPy in early 2016 when I was developing a crossword game `Netskrafl <https://github.com/mideind/Netskrafl>`__ in Python 2.7 for Google App Engine.
 I had a utility program that compressed a dictionary into a Directed Acyclic Word Graph and was taking 160 seconds  to run on CPython 2.7, so I tried PyPy and to my amazement saw